rkuma183/wilsonmar.github.io/_posts/2012-05-10-mysql-setup.md

 ## Interactive SQL Client #

+   NOTE: There is no brew install sequelpro.

-0. Download SequelPro SQL client:
+0. Download SequelPro SQL client from

    <a target="_blank" href="http://www.sequelpro.com/">http://www.sequelpro.com</a>

-   NOTE: There is no brew install sequelpro.
+0. In the Downloads folder click the file downloaded (sequel-pro-1.1.2.dmg as of June 2016).

+0. In the window that pops up, click "Sequel Pro".
-0. Install the installer from the Downloads folder.
+0. Click "Open" in the "downloaded from the internet" dialog.
+0. Click X to dismiss the "Sequel Pro" window.
+0. Press command+tab to select Sequel Pro's "pancake" icon.

+   QUESTION: Where is this installed?

+0. Pinch with three fingers for the Mac's Launch window.

+   <a name="Sockets"></a>

+   ### Sockets #

 0. Create a new connection via the Socket option without changing any settings.

+   Both MySQL and MariaDB use main configuration file <strong>my.cnf</strong>.